 We pride ourselves in running a relaxed and flexible schedule.
 Every trip is different depending upon the group, other trips on the water and sometimes the weather.
 The following is a sample of what your trip might be like:

-We meet at the La Casa Loma River Store/Tangle Hearts Bakery, located eight miles east of Groveland at the intersection of Highway 120 and Ferretti Road.
+We will meet at the La Casa Loma River Store/Tangled Hearts Bakery, at the intersection of Highway 120 and Ferretti Road, eight miles east of Groveland and 30 minutes west of the Hwy 120, Big Oak Flat entrance to Yosemite National Park.
 After you park your car, the trip leader will give you a waterproof bag in which to pack your belongings.
 We will then take a steep shuttle ride to the river via Lumsden Road—a fitting introduction to a trip filled with big descents!
 The anticipation builds at the put-in, where you will meet the rest of the OARS crew and listen to a guide’s orientation and safety talk presentation.

 We make our riverside camp in mid- to late-afternoon, depending on the trip.
 Your guides will set up the kitchen, restroom and common areas while you set up your tent.
 The guides will serve hors d’oeuvres while they prepare dinner; while you wait, you are welcome to lounge on the beach with a book, play games or chat with your traveling companions.
 After dinner, the evening is yours to spend as you wish.
 You might enjoy the music, stories and jokes, which are often shared around the campfire; if you’re in a reflective mood, you might lean back to enjoy the clarity of the big, star-filled sky before drifting off to sleep in your cozy sleeping bag.